In this post, I’m going to show you how to tune a guitar and share a few reliable tips to help you get the hang of it.

 If you don’t calibrate your tuner, you will sound slightly off from everyone else who is in tune.

-- Make sure that each string is at the approximate note name.
-For example, you want the low E string to show as an “E” on the tuner.
+- Get on the right note names: Make sure the tuner displays the correct note name for each string.
+That means each string is approximately at the right note.
+For example, you want the low E string to show as an “E” on the tuner, even if it’s still out of tune.

-- Once the string is displaying the right note name, begin to fine-tune until the needle on your tuner in the middle or the tuner turns green.
+- Fine-tune: Once the string is displaying the right note name, begin to fine-tune until the needle on your tuner is in the middle – or the tuner turns green.

-- Once you tune all of your strings, go back and check that each string is still in tune.
-Learning how to tune a guitar requires double-checking.
+- Check the strings again: Once you tune all of your strings, go back and check that each string is still in tune.
+Learning how to tune a guitar requires double-checking because a string may have slipped out of tune as you adjusted a different one.

 Learning how to tune a guitar by ear can help develop your ear and allow you to tune when you don’t have an electronic tuner.